Netflix Codes: How To Use & Unlock Hidden Categories

-Netflix codes refers to a “secret” way in which Netflix subscribers can unlock hidden categories, or genres, to more easily find what they want to watch.
+Netflix codes refer to a “secret” way in which Netflix subscribers can unlock hidden categories or genres to more easily find what they want to watch.

-According to The Atlantic, Netflix offers close to 77,000 sub-categories, which means there has to be something for everyone, but it wasn’t always easy for subscribers to find what they were looking for.
+According to the Atlantic, Netflix offers close to 77,000 sub-categories, which means there has to be something for everyone, but it wasn’t always easy for subscribers to find what they were looking for.
 That’s where Netflix codes come in.

 Netflix codes came into being thanks to the people behind a website called What’s On Netflix, who back in February of 2015 sought to correct a problem with the streaming service.
 A complaint they had heard a lot of from Netflix subscribers was that it took to long to find something to watch, so they launched Netflix codes, or what they dubbed the “Netflix ID Bible,” a system that does the hard work for you.
-All a user has to do is plug in a number, or Netflix code, into the Netflix search box.
+All a user has to do is plug in a number or Netflix code into the Netflix search box.
 Every code, which is four or five digits long, takes the user to a specific category.

 Now, instead of having to look up which code to use to unlock Netflix’s sub-categories, there are numerous websites that have done the work of turning the codes into the categories they represent, so all a user has to do is scroll down until they find their desired genre and click to see what their options are.
 You don’t have to visit these sites to use Netflix codes, however, as the manual method of plugging in the numerical code into the search box works just fine.